cloudogu/gitops-talks/2022-04-mastering-gitops/docs/slides/02-basics.md

 1. A system managed by GitOps must have its desired state expressed declaratively.
 2. Desired state is stored in a way that enforces immutability, versioning and retains a complete version history.
    Not necessarily Git!
 [Flux with s3 bucket](https://www.cncf.io/blog/2021/08/12/august-2021-update/)
-4. Software agents automatically pull the desired state declarations from the source.
+3. Software agents automatically pull the desired state declarations from the source.
-5. Software agents continuously observe actual system state and attempt to apply the desired state.
+4. Software agents continuously observe actual system state and attempt to apply the desired state.

-6. and 2. -> Git, but could also be a different system with theses attributes Fun Fact: GitOps is possible without Git
-   e.g. flux with S3 bucket: https://www.cncf.io/blog/2021/08/12/august-2021-update/
-7. Continuously!
   Not only when a change is triggered, also when the actual state "drifts"